Mexican Stuffed Peppers – Imagine your favorite taco in a healthy bell pepper shell!

 A staple in Mexican cuisine used to add a zesty-ness to various foods; most salsas include tomatoes, peppers, onion, cilantro, and other vegetables or raw fruits.
-We have made our coveted salsa recipe for years that someday maybe I’ll share here on the blog, but until I do, you can find numerous salsa options most everywhere, and each flavor will transform your peppers before you eat them.
+We have made our coveted salsa recipe for years that someday I’ll share here on the blog, but until I do, you can find numerous salsa options almost everywhere, and each flavor will transform your peppers before you eat them.

 - Dairy-Free Stuffed Peppers.
 Omit the cheese and top the finished peppers with Avocado Cream instead.
 Or use a dairy-free cheese alternative.

 - Low-Carb or Keto Stuffed Peppers.
 Make the Mexican Stuffed Peppers without rice—using a filling made with ground beef, onions, mushrooms, or cauliflower rice to add bulk to the servings but with minimal calories or carbs.

 The last thing you want to deal with is being frustrated because the peppers are falling over in the baking dish.
 If you’re having this problem, use a little aluminum foil crunched into small balls to place between the peppers and hold them upright in the baking dish.

 Let me know if you have tried this recipe.
 Do you have a favorite way that you make your Mexican Stuffed Peppers?
 Is there a secret ingredient that you use and might want to share?

 Click the blue-green comment bubble at the bottom right corner of your screen to let me know in the comment area below.
 I would love to hear!

 Mexican Stuffed Peppers

 - Large skillet